SuLab/Applied-Bioinformatics/README.md

 * An enthusiasm for learning, at whatever level of experience you may or may not be
 * A Windows 10 or MacOS laptop (inform instructors if you need access to one of these)
-* Software installation prior to arrival: </br>
+* Software installation prior to arrival (by Sep 4th @ 5 PM PST): </br>
 Command line (for Unix shell), R, and Jupyter Notebook (using Anaconda, includes Python 3) [here](Configuration.md)
 * Expectations: Individuals following this course either on their own or for credit should conduct professional and considerate behavior, likewise for TAs and Instructors.
 Individuals can typically anticipate feedback within a 48-hour time period during typical business hours.

 ## Schedule at a Glance

-Each week consists of two 90-minute classes starting at 8:15 AM PST and ending at 9:45 AM PST from Sep 8th through Dec 10th, paired with one homework assignment (per week, weeks 1-9).
+Each week consists of two 90-minute classes starting at 8:15 AM PST and ending at 9:45 AM PST from Sep 8th through Dec 10th, paired with one homework assignment (per week, weeks 1-9, 8 assignments in total).
 Within each class are two 45-minute sessions comprising of ~15-min lectures and ~30-min hands-on exercises with a brief recap at the end of the 90-minute period. </br>
 * Unit A (4 wks): </br>
 Fundamentals of Scientific Computing (FSC), or STBIO 400
-  * Week 1: Course Introduction + Bash Basics
+  * Week 1: Course Introduction + Jupyter Notebook + Bash Basics
-  * Week 2: Introduction to R + Jupyter Notebook
+  * Week 2: Bash in-depth + Git + HPC
-  * Week 3: File Manipulation and Pipes + Loops
+  * Week 3: Intro to R
-  * Week 4: Version Control with Git + Plotting Publication-Ready Figures
+  * Week 4: Data Analysis and Plotting in R
+--
 * Unit B (5 wks): </br>
 Understanding and Exploration RNA-Seq, or STBIO 440i
   * Week 5: Continutation of R